Naifeng/moma/README.md

 # MoMA

 Multi-word modular arithmetic (MoMA) decomposes large bit-width integer arithmetic into machine-word-based operations.
-We implemented MoMA as a rewrite system using [SPIRAL](https://spiral.net/) as an extension of [the SPIRAL NTTX package](https://www.spiral.net/software/nttx.html). <!-- For more details, please view the full paper here. -->
+We implemented MoMA as a rewrite system using [SPIRAL](https://spiral.net/) as an extension of [the SPIRAL NTTX package](https://www.spiral.net/software/nttx.html).
+For more details, please view the full paper [here](https://arxiv.org/pdf/2501.07535).

 Dependencies
 ------------